dev-yakuza/dev-yakuza.github.io/_posts/git/2018-10-29-create-repository/2018-10-29-create-repository-en.md

 we introduce how to clone(copy) git project using our blog git repository.

-- our git repository: [https://github.com/dev-yakuza/dev-yakuza.github.io](https://github.com/dev-yakuza/dev-yakuza.github.io){:rel="nofollow noreferrer" :target="_blank"}
+- our git repository: [https://github.com/dev-yakuza/dev-yakuza.github.io](https://github.com/dev-yakuza/dev-yakuza.github.io){:rel="nofollow noreferrer" target="_blank"}

 click the above link to go to the our git repository in github.